AlBovo/Suricata-Testing/README.md

        .~~   INTERNET   ~~.
       '~~~~~~~~~~~~~~~~~~~'

-S is the main router and sniffs the forwarded packets to find potential threats using suricata.
-The ruleset is defined in custom.rules and to use it you need to decomment "suricata-update" in start.sh.
+S is the main router and sniffs the forwarded packets to find potential threats using Suricata.
+The ruleset is defined in `custom.rules`.
+To use it, you need to uncomment "suricata-update" in `start.sh`.

+## 🚀 How to Run
+1.  **Build and start the services:**
+    ```bash
+    make
+    ```
+    Alternatively, you can use Docker Compose directly:
+    ```bash
+    docker-compose up -d --build
+    ```
+2.  **Access the GUI:**
+    The GUI is accessible at http://localhost:3000

-## Tests
+## 🧪 Tests
-the scripts to run from the Malicious container (M) are in the scripts folder and should make requests to the internal network for suricata to see the traffic.
-U is an unauthorized host and its requests will be flagged with the current rules.
+The scripts to run from the Malicious container (M) are in the `scripts/` folder.
+These scripts should make requests to the internal network for Suricata to see the traffic. `U` is an unauthorized host, and its requests will be flagged with the current rules.

-## GUI
+## 📊 GUI
-The gui is accessible at http://localhost:3000
+The GUI is accessible at http://localhost:3000.

-The data is from ElasticSearch, so to make the dashboard you have to make a new connection to an ElasticSearch origin (http://elasticsearch:9200) and create the dashboard from there.
+The data is from Elasticsearch.
+To create the dashboard:
+1. Make a new connection to an Elasticsearch origin: `http://elasticsearch:9200`
+2. Create the dashboard from there.

+## 📜 License
+This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details.